SkillmineTech/SkillmineAuthSDK/README.md

 const val CLIENT_ID = "client_id"
 const val REDIRECT_URL = "redirect_url"
 ```
-Call the createIntent function of the Library’s Authentication Activity:
+To initiate the authentication process, you can create an intent to open the Authentication Activity provided by the library.
 ```
 loginButton.setOnClickListener {
     val intent =